US-Japan Friendship Cup Championships 2024: Results, Photos & Highlights

 Akim “BK BEAST” Williams.

 I saw great physiques!
 These athletes had worked hard to sculpt their bodies.
 Their routines were excellent.
-Actually, one I have to mention is Leigh Carmichael.
+One I have to mention is Leigh Carmichael.

 ayaka RYUZAKI bikini fitness athlete